What we know about Fort Lauderdale suspect

 Story highlights

-- Santiago lived in Alaska and worked for a security company, an official says
+- Suspect's aunt: "He changed after Iraq," talking about destruction, killing of children

-- He served in the Puerto Rico National Guard and the Alaska Army National Guard
+- Esteban Santiago had served in the Puerto Rico and Alaska Army national guards

+(CNN)Esteban Santiago returned from a tour in Iraq a changed man, his aunt said Saturday.
+He talked about the destruction he witnessed.
+About the killing of children.
+Visions that haunted him.

+"His mind was not right," the aunt, Maria Ruiz Rivera, told CNN in a phone interview from her home in New Jersey.
+"He seemed normal at times, but other times he seemed lost.
+He changed."

-(CNN)The man suspected of killing five people Friday at Fort Lauderdale's airport has been identified as Esteban Santiago, according to US Sen. Bill Nelson and multiple law enforcement officials.
+Santiago is suspected of killing five people Friday at Florida's Fort Lauderdale-Hollywood International Airport, Broward County Sheriff Scott Israel said.

-Santiago has not been charged.
 Here is what we know about the suspected shooter:

-• Santiago flew into Florida on a flight from Alaska and had declared his handgun in a firearms carrying case, law enforcement sources told CNN.

-• Upon arriving at Fort Lauderdale-Hollywood International Airport, he picked up the carrying case at baggage claim, took out the gun and started firing, according to law enforcement sources.

 More on the shooting